chinanuj/Laundry_Service/README.md

 Currently there is many things to be implemented such as
 - [ ] Integrating Paytm
-- [ ] API integration
 - [ ] Changes in User Profile
-- [ ] Accepting multiple images in the database

 ## Contribution
 #### Advait Gaur Contributed to the backend part using Django